ptmkenny/markdown/README.md

 formats with both HTML and Markdown support.
 It is also meant to be as human-readable as possible when left as "source".

-While there are several types of PHP Markdown parsing libraries out there, this module requires [thephpleague/commonmark] as the default/fallback parser.

 There is current an issue open to make CommonMark the "official" [Drupal Coding Standard].

+While there are several types of PHP Markdown parsing libraries out there, this module requires [thephpleague/commonmark] as the default/fallback parser in a preemptive acceptance of the [Drupal Coding Standard].

 This module also supports additional PHP Markdown parsers for backwards compatibility reasons and in an effort to open up other options, should you desire a different solution: